ugniusalekna/Dicee/README.md

 # The Dicee Game
-My first project to incorporate Javascript and The Document Object Model commands
+My first project to incorporate JavaScript and The Document Object Model commands